 Shhh... the best secret places on campus!

-The historic James Graham building, the iconic Rose Bowl, the award-winning Broadcasting Tower… our University isn’t short of striking locations.
-But we bet you didn’t know about all of these lesser-known beauty spots; hidden gems tucked away and only stumbled across accidentally.
-Here are our favourites... can you find them all?
+The historic James Graham building, the iconic Rose Bowl, the award-winning Broadcasting Tower… our university isn’t short of striking locations.
+But we bet you didn’t know about all of these hidden gems, some of which are very well tucked away indeed.
+Here are our favourites - can you find them all?

 Queen Victoria monument, Headingley Campus

-The origins of this striking monument, built in 1858, are shrouded in mystery.
-Some say it was built to celebrate Queen Victoria’s 39th birthday; only the queen, who was scheduled to visit, didn’t turn up.
+The origins of this striking monument (pictured above), built in 1858, are shrouded in mystery.
+Some say it was built to celebrate Queen Victoria’s 39th birthday, only the queen, who was scheduled to visit, didn’t turn up.
 The imposing arch stands in the woods that lie between Carnegie Village and Queenswood. (picture credit: Andrew Thrippleton)

 South Lodge Orchard, Headingley Campus